-We are reviewing advice and instruction from the relevant authorities on a daily basis.
+We are monitoring advice and instruction from the relevant authorities.

 INITIAL CLASS 1 MEDICALS

 We have ceased initial Class 1 medicals, and will not be resuming these.
 Please see the CAA webpage under “Find an AeMC” for contact details of alternative aeromedical centres.

 Following detailed risk assessment and modifications to our practice procedures we consider that renewal and revalidation medical examinations present a low risk to our staff and clients.
 We are carrying out renewal and revalidation medical examinations, 24 hour Holter ECGs, and blood tests.